munificent/craftinginterpreters/book/types-of-values.md

 ^code print-number-value (1 before, 1 after)

 Right before we send the value to `printf()`, we unwrap it and extract the double value.
-We'll revisit this shortly when we add the other types, but let's get our existing code unbroken first.
+We'll revisit this function shortly to add the other types, but let's get our existing code working first.

 ### Unary negation

 The next simplest operation is unary negation.
 It pops a value off the stack, negates it, and pushes the result.
-Now that we're thinking about other types of values, we can't assume the operand is a number anymore.
-The use could just as well do:
+Now that we have other types of values, we can't assume the operand is a number anymore.
+The user could just as well do:

 ```lox
 print -false; // Uh...
 ```

 We need to handle that gracefully, which means it's time for **runtime errors**.
-Before performing an operation that requires a certain type, we need to check that the value has that type.
+Before performing an operation that requires a certain type, we need to make sure the value *is* that type.

-For unary negate, that check looks like this:
+For unary negate, the check looks like this:

 ^code op-negate (1 before, 1 after)

 First, we check to see if the value on top of the stack is a number.
 If we not, we report the runtime error and <span name="halt">stop</span> the interpreter.
 Otherwise, we keep going.
-Only after this validation can we unwrap the operand, negate it, wrap the result and push it.
+Only after this validation do we unwrap the operand, negate it, wrap the result and push it.

 <aside name="halt">

-Lox's approach to error-handling is... minimal, to say the least.
+Lox's approach to error-handling is rather... *spare*.
 All errors are fatal and immediately halt the interpreter.
-There's no exception-handling or other way to programmatically recover from an error.
+There's no way for user code to recover from an error.
 If Lox were a real language, this is one of the first things I would remedy.

 </aside>